 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Finally, we have ventured into the realm of "virtual reality" through CD-ROM technology.
-"The Central Hardwoods Virtual Forest" CD, developed through a partnership with Indiana University-Purdue University at Indianapolis, provides teachers and students with a variety of tools with which to explore a "virtual" forest on computer.
-This program is intended to better prepare students for a field trip to a real forest by familiarizing them with the use of a dichotomous key, demonstrating techniques of forest plot inventory, providing responses to a multitude of natural resource questions, and introducing many forest management issues.
-The Central Hardwood Virtual Forest, as well as CDs featuring the boreal, southern pines, and Rocky Mountain forest ecosystems, are currently available through the Division of Forestry.
-For more information, go to http://www.ecologik.net/.
+The Virtual Forest CD Series provides teachers and students with a variety of tools that allow them to explore a virtual forest on the computer.
+These programs are NOT intended to replace an actual trip to a forest, but rather to better prepare students for field study in a real forest by familiarizing them with the use of a dichotomous key, demonstrating techniques of forest plot inventory, providing responses to a multitude of natural resource questions, and introducing many forest management issues that are relevant to each of these different forest ecosystems.

 The link below leads to the Temperate Rainforest Virtual Forest, a free simulation providing a sampling of features found on the other four Virtual Forest CDs.
 A link to an order form for the other four forest ecosystems is also available here.